kparc/kcc/README.md

 some other languages.
 This means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string.
-In narrow case of names, we can say that k actually passes a reference instead of value.

-Names come handy in many situations, for now lets just see how they quack:
+In the narrow case of names, we could say that k actually passes references instead of values, although they are not pointers in the strict sense.
+Names come handy in many situations, for now lets just see how they
+quack:

 ```q
  a:`kei              /"kei" is now internalized